Creative Spaces Where Artists Truly Thrive

 In other words, it can create a space where artists feel as though they are competing rather than growing, and meaningful work rarely thrives in that kind of energy.

 This approach may serve some artists well, and there is value in that.
-But I’ve come to understand that it doesn’t align with how I grow or where I am in my work right now.
+But it doesn’t align with how I grow or the direction of my work.

 Where Artists Actually Grow